kissknapper/Read-me/README.md

+Wiccan online school of the cross and sacred circle

 Brandie Raquel Jackson
 1st registered wicca witch with the USA state of California probation dept San Bonito County Hollister california